Are We Role-Playing On Life’s Stage?

-Life’s a stage, and we’re all actors playing our parts.
+Life’s a stage, and we’re all actors role-playing.

 But are we truly living or just going through the motions?